 Heaney Centre Entrance

-We are conveniently located just across the street from the main campus.
+We are conveniently located on University Road, just across the street from the main campus.

 Our reading room has an extensive poetry library in a pleasant and well-lit reading area.